harshitkaushik444555/harshit-aws-cloud-repository/AWS-Projects/Kubernetes-End-To-End-Project-On-EKS.md

 need to talk to some aws services.To talk it needs to have iam integrated.So we need to create a iam oidc provider.This is done in every organiztion.

-12. Integrate iam oidc identity provider using below command
+Step 12.
+Integrate iam oidc identity provider using below command
 ```
 eksctl utils associate-iam-oidc-provider --cluster $cluster_name --approve
 ```
-13. To install alb controller you first need to download and create policy to give access to alb controller to aws resources.
-This is very big policy json file

-and you don't need to learn anything about it because it is provided by alb controller and you can get it from alb controller documentation.
+Step 13.
+To install alb controller you first need to download and create policy to give access to alb controller to aws resources.
+This is very big policy json file and you don't need to learn anything about it because it is provided by alb controller and you can get it from alb controller documentation.

 -download policy
 ```